After registering, it’s time to do the one thing necessary. … Start saying your prayers!

 “Now is the acceptable time.“

-Your friends staying home this year can make pilgrimage from afar, from home or parish: obtain a plenary indulgence, sponsor a pilgrim (or two), request prayers or offer them — all from this page.
+Can’t make it this year?
+You can still make pilgrimage from afar, from home or parish: obtain a plenary indulgence, sponsor a pilgrim, request prayers or offer them — all from this page.

 Listen to and learn the Songs of Pilgrimage!